Tom Blomfield

-Thomas Benjamin Blomfield OBE (born 11 August 1985) is a British entrepreneur.
+Thomas Benjamin Blomfield OBE (born 11 August 1985) is a British entrepreneur and a group partner at Y Combinator.

 Early life

-Blomfield grew up in Buckinghamshire and attended the selective Dr Challoner's Grammar School in Amersham.
-His first business was building a website for a local estate agent, whom Blomfield charged £250 for the webpage and £3 per house to be inputted upon receiving instructions.
+Blomfield grew up in Buckinghamshire and attended Dr Challoner's Grammar School in Amersham.
+His first business was building a website for a local estate agent, whom Blomfield charged £250 for the webpage and £3 per house to be added upon receiving instructions.

-He earned a degree in Law (Jurisprudence) from the University of Oxford.
+He earned a degree in law (jurisprudence) from the University of Oxford.
+He completed an exchange at Paris-Panthéon-Assas University in Paris to study French and European law.

 Career

-While at Oxford, he received a £1,000 prize from a business plan competition, proposing an "eBay for students" in 2004.
+While at Oxford, he received a £1,000 prize from a business plan competition organised by Oxford Entrepreneurs, proposing an "eBay for students" in 2004.
 Named Boso.com, it expanded to 50 universities across the UK, and Blomfield ran the company from 2004 until 2006.
 He told a reporter that the business struggled to raise money due to difficulties connecting with investors.
 Blomfield's two partners in the business went to Silicon Valley and went on the Y Combinator programme, however he did not attend due to university examinations.
 The business was sold to a Canadian company for "several million dollars" upon which it was remade into Auctomatic, a power selling tool for eBay users.

 Blomfield then studied at Université Panthéon-Assas (Paris II) from 2005 to 2006, and returned to Oxford to study for a master's degree in Law from 2007 to 2008.
 He decided after a few internships with law firms that he did not want to become a lawyer.

 Upon leaving Oxford, he first worked as an associate consultant at OC&C Strategy Consultants, working on "dog and cat food, baby car seats, frozen pizzas, debt collection, and one company that refurbished passenger airlines, plus a few pub chains".